Home Trading strategies Gap Fill Trading Strategies – Opening Gaps in The SPY and S&P...

 Gap Fill

-There are many types of gaps, however, the three most common are runaway gaps (breakaway gaps), exhaustion gaps, and common gaps.
+The three most common types of gaps are runaway gaps (breakaway gaps), exhaustion gaps, and common gaps.

 Common gaps